-A. Metering
+A. METERING

-An Applicant desiring to sell power to O&RU shall, subject to O&RU approval, provide, install, own and maintain all facilities necessary to accommodate O&RU metering.
+An applicant desiring to sell power to O&RU shall, subject to O&RU approval, provide, install own and maintain all facilities necessary to accommodate O&RU metering.
 All meters shall be provided by O&RU at the Applicant's expense.
-Meters shall be capable of bi-directional registration so that deliveries to and from the Applicant's equipment can be separately recorded and treated as separate transactions under the applicable rate or price schedule.
+Meters shall be capable of bi-directional registration so that deliveries to an from the Applicant's equipment can be separately recorded and treated as separate transactions under the applicable rate of price schedule.

 - 1. The metering requirements vary with the amount of power delivered to the O&RU system.
-All facilities with a total output greater than 1,000KW shall have equipment to:

-- a.
-Measure and record the following:

-- 1. Energy in KWH (delivered to and purchased from the Applicant);

-- 2. Reactive in KVAR;
+The following are the minimum requirements for metering facilities: - a.
+All facilities with a total output greater than 2,000 KW shall have equipment to: - 1.
+Measure and record the following: - Energy in KWH (delivered to and purchased from the applicant). - b.
+Reactive in KVAR - c.
+Power failure - d.
+Time of delivery - 2.
+Measure and register by a solid-state recorder:

-- 3. Volt squared hours;

-- 4. Power failure; and

-- 5. Time of delivery.

-- b.
-Measure and register by a solid-state recorder, quantities as specified above.
+Quantities as specified above.

-- c.
-Customer must provide a dial-up telephone line for remote access to this equipment by O&RU.
+3. Customer must provide a dial-up telephone line for

-- B. Control Metering
+remote access to these devices meters by Orange and Rockland.